Estimating the Personality of White-Box Language Models: Methods for Estimating and Altering Personalities

 \subsection{Evaluating Personalities of Datasets}

 Extracting quantifiable personality traits from datasets requires defining suitable labels for ZSC, followed by a scoring scheme based on the ZSC outputs.
 As discussed earlier in Section \ref{sec:preliminaries}, ZSC takes a premise and a hypothesis as input and predicts whether the hypothesis is true (entailment), false (contradiction), or undetermined (neutral) given the premise.
-So the first step in dealing with ZSC as an entailment problem is to convert the desired trait labels into hypotheses.
-In this work, we use the following hypothesis input while evaluating the ZSC: \emph{This response is characterized by $\{$label$\}$. }, where the placeholder $\{$\emph{label}$\}$ is replaced by trait-specific keywords.
+So the first step in using ZSC is to cast personality estimation as an entailment problem by converting the desired trait labels into hypotheses.
+In this work, we use the following hypothesis template while evaluating the ZSC: \emph{This response is characterized by $\{$label$\}$.} Here the placeholder $\{$\emph{label}$\}$ is replaced by trait-specific keywords as shown in Table~\ref{tab:extreme}.

 We investigate different approaches to finalize our model setup and extract personality trait scores in terms of the Big Five factors.